KohlovaK/AzureSentinelMap/README.md

 In this project I did not only learned how to set this up, but it is also a strong reminder, that anything published on the Internet can be vulnerable and the attackers will try to take an advantage of it, no matter who you are, you will always be a target.
 The other reminder is to use strong credentials, strong passwords and not to use "admin" as a username as the most of attackers tried to use this one.
 It is also crucial to setup firewalls properly, so they are not opened to everything coming from the Internet.
 <br />

+<h2>Tutorial from:</h2>
+For this project I followed the SIEM tutorial from Josh Madakor, the whole tutorial is available on his Youtube channel:
+<a href="https://www.youtube.com/watch?v=RoZeVbbZ0o0&ab_channel=JoshMadakor-Tech%2CEducation%2CCareer">SIEM Tutorial</a>

 <h2>Languages and Utilities Used</h2>